 - Jam City Rollergirls was a moderately well-received WiiWare video game released in 2011.
 The style of play is fairly true to how the game was played then but is a little odd compared to current rules.

-- In Agents of Mayhem, Daisy was a derby girl before joining the titular organization.
+- In Agents of Mayhem, Daisy was a derby girl before joining the title organization.
 In gameplay, she skates to get around and can perform body checks as an attack as well.

 - Chop Sockey Chooks had "Now You Coliseum, Now You Don't", an obvious parody of Rollerball.